Sean-OBrien95/Pre-Loved-Pieces/README.md

 # Testing

 - Ran script through Code Institue Python validator (pep8 heroku app) with no issues.
-Only thinf to be flagged is the use of # noqa for the else statement on line 291.
+Only thing to be flagged is the use of # noqa for the else statement on line 291.
 This was used here as the line could not be split up and still functional.

 # Bugs